hypertidy/laridae/README.md

 ## Constrained triangulation

-Currently laridae only has “reporting” of the result.
+Currently laridae only has vertex-output and “reporting” of the result.
 I can’t yet see how to

 -   get the vertex pool (it may have expanded given mesh properties, overlapping segments, etc.)